 ‘The body count continues…’

-Friday the 13th Part 2 is a 1981 American slasher horror feature film directed by Steve Miner, who also directed its sequel, Friday the 13th Part III and House.
+Friday the 13th Part 2 is a 1981 American slasher horror film directed by Steve Miner, who also directed its sequel, Friday the 13th Part III and House.

 The film was a box-office hit, opening on May 1, 1981, in the first place.
-It was the first to feature Jason Voorhees as the main antagonist, a trend which would be repeated for the rest of the series (with the exception of the fifth film).
+It was the first to feature Jason Voorhees as the main antagonist, a trend that would be repeated for the rest of the series (with the exception of the fifth film).

 Buy 8-Movie Collection Blu-ray set: Amazon.com